 Side scrolling devices: Often there is need to scroll up and down in the gradebook, and also sideways, to view specific student’s grade items.
 A mouse with a dual-scrolling wheel, or a laptop with a touch pad can allow you to scroll both ways, without having to click and drag on the scroll bars!

-Tool tips: Do you ever scroll back and forth in the grader report so much so, that you lose your place?
-It happens to all of us?
-A simple tip to reorient yourself is simply to pause, and hover your mouse over a cell in the grid.
-After a short delay, a small tool tip box will appear, telling you exactly which column and row you are in!
+Tool tips: Do you ever scroll back and forth in the grader report so much that you lose your place?
+To reorient yourself, you can pause and hover your mouse over a cell in the grid.
+After a short delay, a small tool tip box will appear, telling you exactly which column and row you are in.